elastos/Elastos.Essentials/README.md

 ## Introduction

-Elastos Essentials is multi-purpose wallet application of the Elastos ecosystem.
+Elastos Essentials is a multi-purpose wallet application of the Elastos ecosystem.
 It integrates all the services that Elastos provides such as decentralized identities (DID), storage (Hive), chains (Wallet) and combines them into a singular environment for end-users to easily use Elastos features in third party dApps.

 Elastos Essentials is distributed on Android and iOS.